Weyl laws for manifolds with hyperbolic cusps: Introduction

 Selberg proved that for constant curvature surfaces, the resonances are contained in a vertical strip near $\{\Re s = 1/2 \}$.
-I extended that result to a set of negatively curved metrics $\mathfrak{G}(M)$ in \cite{Bonthonneau-3}.
-When there is only one cusp, $\mathfrak{G}(M)$ is the whole set of negatively curved cusp metrics.
-When there are more than one cusp, it contains the constant curvature metrics, it is open in $C^2$ topology on metrics, and its complement has infinite codimension in $C^\infty$ topology.
-For every metric $g\in \mathfrak{G}(M)$, there is $\delta > d/2$ such that for some $\epsilon>0$, we have
+The purpose of \cite{Bonthonneau-3} was to extend that result to a set of negatively curved metrics $\mathfrak{G}(M)$, in the following sense.
+For every metric $g\in \mathfrak{G}(M)$, there is $\eta(g) > d/2$ such that for some $C>0$ and all $\epsilon>0$, we have (see lemma \ref{lemma:resonance-free-zone}):